Yūshi Kobayashi

-Early Life
+Early life

-He was born in December of 1898 in Tokuyama city in Yamaguchi Prefecture.
+He was born in December 1898 in Tokuyama city in Yamaguchi Prefecture.
 After losing his father when he was just nine years old, Kobayashi moved to Kyoto.
 He was left to the guardianship of his uncle, Juichi Kobayashi, who ran a photography studio named Kobayashi Photo Studio in the historical Teramachi area of Kyoto City.
 He graduated the Kyoto Prefectural Daiichi Junior High School.
 In 1918, he entered the photography department of the Tokyo Fine Arts School (presently-day Tokyo University of the Arts).
 There he studied portrait photography under Ezaki Kiyoshi.
 After graduating in 1923, he returned to work at his uncles studio which he would later inherit after his uncle's death and rename the Yūshi Kobayashi Photo Studio.

 Pre-WWII

 Around the end of the Taisho Era (1912-1926), Kobayashi's career as a photographer began to gain steam.
 From the late 1920’s, Kobayashi would go to Karuizawa every summer and open a temporary photography studio to take portraits of the elites who frequented the resort town to escape the summer heat.
 He took portraits of Yukio Ozaki, Sessue Hayakawa, Inazo Nitobe, Bertrand Russell and others.

-He became an active member of K.P.S.
-(Kyoto Photo Society), working alongside of Noboru Ueki, and Nihon Koga Kyokai, another leading art photography society that took on an artistic perspective towards photography.
+He became an active member of Kyoto Photo Society (K.P.S.), working alongside of Noboru Ueki, and Nihon Koga Kyokai, another leading art photography society that took on an artistic perspective towards photography.
 Through these organizations, Kobayashi became an early champion of the emerging genre of art photography working with various experimental "art photo" techniques.
 He used oil pigment prints, like bromoil, to create landscape photographs.
 For his portrait photographs, he used techniques such as soft focus and deformation.

 In the 1930’s he began to publish his photographic works and editorials in a photography magazine called The Photo Times.
 Through the network that the magazine offered him, he was exposed to other photographers interested in "new photography" and avant-garde painters.
 He was influenced by the modern art movement and his works slowly became even more avant-garde using more experimental techniques like photomontage and x-ray film.
 His transition during this period is a testament to the synergistic influence and intellectual inquiry that these photography magazines had on the photographers who were active them.